 1. Pycniospores: It’s produced in small flask-shaped structures, usually on the upper surface of leaves.
 It’s surrounded by sweet secretion that attracts insects and then transfers to a new plant.
 It’s hard to see with the naked eye.

-2. Aeciospores: It's produced in aecia, which are cup-like in shape and embed into the host plant tissues with an opening to the surface for the spores to escape.
-You can easily see them and identify as rust infection symptoms.
+2. Aeciospores: It’s produced in aecia, which are cup-like in shape and embed into the host plant tissues with an opening to the surface for the spores to escape.
+You can easily see them and identify them as rust infection symptoms.

-3. Urediniospores: Most typical type of rust that is often called summer spores and is typically light-colored.
+3. Urediniospores: Most typical type of rust is often called summer spores and is typically light-colored.
 Some may appear dark brown and spread disease rapidly in summer.